microsoft/protnote/README.md

 ## ProteInfer data
-ProteInfer models and datasets used
+ProteInfer models and datasets

 ## Reproducing
+Run the following instructions in order to avoid any dependency issues.

 ### Data
 We provide all the data required to run ProtNote and reproduce our results, but if you insist, this section explains how to download, process and create all the datasets.